gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 I really couldn't.
 My heart was trying to leave my chest.

-It's a terrible machine,
-it makes terrible sounds
-and you cannot move at all.
+It's a terrible machine, it makes terrible sounds and you cannot move at all.

 But I genuinely needed to know.
 Whether I had MS or not.

-The uncertainty was one thing,
+The uncertainty was one thing.
 I can tolerate uncertainty.
 But this uncertainty was different.